obdgeek/obd-play/README.md

 <a id='whats-new'></a>
 ## What's new
+- adds trip spotlights for viewing preconditioning and temperatures
-- Build 0.71.9 adds trip and charge spotlights for viewing selected details of a trip or charge session.
+- adds a charge spotlight for viewing charge session power and temperatures
+- charges now show battery age and the battery State of Health (SoH) graphs show both odometer and age for the x-axis

-- Everything is new at this point, just explore and let us know of any problems or share your feedback.
+- everything is new and in a state of flux, just explore and report any problems or share your feedback

 <a id='requirements'></a>
 ## Requirements